Bashar403/BasharsBookstore/BasharsBookstore/README.txt

 1449
 fixed 2 errors first i had to make the models class public and eddited the ApplicationDbContext class to define the DbSet property for the CoverType entity also added a using statment to the Covertyperepo to use the models

+1508
+added Migration to the CoverType 20231119200709_AddCoverType and upadted the database